lagom/lagom/docs/manual/java/guide/production/ConductRMaven.md

 ## Loading and running your services outside of development

 The sandbox is useful to validate that the packaging of your service is correct.
 However, at some point you want to load and run your bundle on a real ConductR cluster.
 While it is beyond the scope of this document to describe how to set up such a cluster (please refer to the [ConductR installation guide](https://conductr.lightbend.com/docs/1.1.x/Install) for that), you generally interact with a real cluster through [the ConductR CLI](https://github.com/typesafehub/conductr-cli#command-line-interface-cli-for-typesafe-conductr).
 You have already downloaded the CLI as part of the sandbox.
-The CLI commands are identical to their activator console counterparts.
+The CLI commands are identical to their sbt console counterparts.
 Type `conduct --help` for more information on what commands are available.

 ## Running Cassandra